prathimacode-hub/IoT-Spot/.github/readme_template.md

 - If package, list of functionalities/scripts it can perform
 - If standalone script, short description of script explaining what it achieves.
 - List out the tools/IDE's used
-- List out the components needed to build this project
+- List out the components needed to build this project along with schematics

 ## Workflow of the Project